What is a sales pipeline and why is it crucial?

 Tips and tricks for optimizing and adjusting your pipeline according to the results obtained:

-- Review your pipeline regularly: make sure it reflects the reality of your opportunities, and adjust it based on feedback from your sales team.
+- Review your pipeline regularly: make sure it reflects the reality of your opportunities, and adjust it according to feedback from your sales team.

-- Train your team: a well-trained team is essential to ensure the success of your pipeline.
+- Train your team: a well-trained team is essential to the success of your pipeline.

-- Use performance indicators: track key KPIs to assess the function of your pipeline and make adjustments as necessary to ensure consistent growth.
+- Use performance indicators: track key KPIs to assess the function of your pipeline and make adjustments as necessary to ensure constant growth.

 How can you stand out from the crowd when designing your sales pipeline?